-Kenya Annual Tourism Report indicates new hope
+Kenya Annual Tourism Report Indicates New Hope

 - Sports: 0.24%

-Passenger Landings 2019 compared to 2020
+Passenger Landings: 2019 compared to 2020

 The uptrend clearly started in the 4th quarter of 2020 and every quarter increased in 2021 after the low in the 3rd quarter of 2020.